Store architecture

 is essentially an epi.shell.store.JsonRest

-store which is wrapped with both cache and observable functionality, and having additional functionality to refresh and patch particular items in the store.
+store, which is wrapped with cache and observable functionality, has additional functionality to refresh and patch particular items in the store.

-- patch – Updates an item in the object store cache and note on the server.
-The intention of this is to minify requests to the server but still populate updates to the user interface via the store.
+- patch – Updates an item in the object store cache and notes on the server.
+This intends to minimize requests to the server but still populate updates to the user interface through the store.

-- refresh – Will cause the item to be dropped from the cache store, if it exists, and the latest version retrieved from the server and put back into the cache.
+- refresh – Causes the item to be dropped from the cache store if it exists, and the latest version is retrieved from the server and put back into the cache.

 Dependencies between object stores

-You can have multiple object stores that have dependencies on each other.
-If you have an authoritative store with a subset of data stores as dependents, you can make updated to the authoritative store on the client and push those changes to the dependent stores with the patch method so they do not query the server again.
+You can have multiple object stores that are dependent on each other.
+Suppose you have an authoritative store with a subset of data stores as dependents.
+In that case, you can update the authoritative store on the client and push those changes to the dependent stores with the patch method so they do not query the server again.

-For example, the content data store contains all the content (and associated property values) that was viewed or edited, which can be a lot of information.
-Widgets, like the page tree, need a subset of information placed in a separate store that depends on the content data store.
+For example, the content data store contains the content (and associated property values) that was viewed or edited, which can be a lot of information.
+Like the page tree, widgets need a subset of information placed in a separate store that depends on the content data store.
 You create this dependency using the addDependentStore

 method as shown in the following example: